Memorial for

 Born in 1918, Mary was my mother.
 She was a special ed teacher for several years and earned her Master's Degree in education when she was over 50.

 A talented singer, she enjoyed singing with the church choir.
 She had done many types of art in her life including writing, pastels, sculpture, poetry and photography.
 Mom was also highly intelligent and I never tired of listening to her - she was a font of information!
 She also was a willing listener when I wanted to tell her about something.
 She and I would sometimes, when neither of us could sleep at night, sing songs together and read poetry.
 Her favorite book was "101 favorite poems" a paperback which was well used in our household.
+Mary also was a talented poet herself.

 An Agnostic, Mary never was given a testimony of the existence of God but she searched in many religions and throughout her life, was a member of several churches including Hindu, Protestant and Catholic.
 At the end of her life, she was attending a Lutheran church but the last time she was hospitalized, (infection at the site of her hip joint replacement) she told the nurses that she had never "believed" in God.